octobercms/docs/services-parser.md

 #### Variable

-Renders are whatever is defined in the `type` attribute.
-This tag will simply set a variable and renders in view mode as an empty string.
+Renders the form field type exactly as defined in the `type` attribute.
+This tag will simply set a variable and will render in view mode as an empty string.

     {variable type="text" name="name" label="Name"}John{/variable}